 Meanwhile, Artificial Solutions’ Chief Strategy Officer, Andy Peart, outlined in his Q&A how computers will be able to successfully emulate human conversation interaction through the use of the Teneo Analytics Suite.
 “It’s not just a question of them being more human-like, although we have created a new level of informal realism that is more tangible and can even be chatty if you want,” explained Peart.

 “What we are actually building with Teneo is a computer brain that’s smarter – one that can automatically tailor communication based on each unique inter- action, one that can track historical interactions, such as human memory power, and one that has “meta-level” awareness of the rest of the world, albeit if that awareness is drawn from the internet.”

-With many outspoken critics of AI, such as Elon Musk and Steven Hawking, it’s no wonder that Peart was asked whether we’re in danger of this new technology taking over the world.
+With many outspoken critics of AI, such as Elon Musk and Stephen Hawking, it’s no wonder that Peart was asked whether we’re in danger of this new technology taking over the world.
 “We are already building computer intelligence with all the worst-case scenarios in mind,” he replied.
 “We, as humans, like to think we’re the smartest things on the planet.
 For now I think we’re all happy to keep it that way,” concluded Peart.